99 Crazy Easy Genius Ways to Save Money In 2021

 Eating your leftovers is one of the important ways to save money on your grocery spending, prevent yourself from eating out and reduce your food waste!

-9. Drop The Heat
+9. ways to save money: Drop The Heat

 We live in the north east where it regularly gets to -30 or colder in the winter.
 Heating accounts for over 55% of our annual heating bills.
 So, to reduce our electricity consumption we drop the heat.
 If you’re interested in more detailed explanations of how we cut our electric costs in the winter you should totally read this post I wrote about Keeping Your Home Warm and Heating Costs Low in The Winter.